ShreeMijarguttu/Shree202008242/README.md

 ## Leveraging BOS

-BOS StarterCode is already wired with a few of the foundational BOS APIs.
+BOS Starter Code is already wired with a few of the foundational BOS APIs.
 Together with this, if you’ve enabled the CI/ CD in the BOS Console, then with every merge to your ‘develop’ (or equivalent) branch the code is deployed to the development server.

-A few of the features and functions that the StarterCode already does for you are
+A few of the features and functions that the Starter Code already does for you are

 - Registration
 - Login